 We need to bring members of our church up to date on the process of appointing a new permanent chaplain.
-As many of you will know, the advertisement has now been running for two weeks, and to date there has been a good expression
+As many of you will know, the advertisement has now been running for two weeks, and to date there has been a good expression of interest in the post.
+Some 14 or so individuals have requested the further details from our patron, The Intercontinental Church Society (ICS for short).

 Formal applications will be received until the middle of June, and shortlisting will take place shortly thereafter.
-As things stand, that process will be conducted by representatives of the patron and the Diocese only, although we have been assured that our own representatives will receive all of the applications thereafter to get some insight into the range of those.
+The process will be conducted by representatives of the patron, the Diocese, and our representatives.